 Because of the constant read/writes to the case database and the virtual certainty of overloading the bus, we recommend the case file and evidence files should be stored separately and not on devices using the same data bus.
 Yes, even a fast, Thunderbolt bus can become overloaded and will benefit from this separation.

 When creating a new case or opening an existing case, save the case on the host disk of your workstation on the Desktop or in another folder, as desired.
-By the way, when creating a new case, this is the only time BlackLight will prompt you to save the case, requesting the case name and location.
+Be mindful a BlackLight 2016 R3.1 or earlier case file will not function properly saved to a Network location.
+When creating a new case, this is the only time BlackLight will prompt you to save the case, requesting the case name and location.

 Upon completion of the examination, the case file can easily be copied to the same media containing the evidence files.
 Then, the media can be archived or placed into an evidence control facility for safekeeping.